Wondering how to propagate monstera deliciosa? I’m sharing six propagation methods in this article.

 Plant in your well-draining soil and water when the top few inches of soil dries out.
 Keep the plant in bright, indirect light.
 If you can keep it in a hot, humid area with bright, indirect light, you’ll be cookin’ with gas.
 It might help it grow a bit quicker.

 However, propagating a monstera deliciosa cutting in soil does take a lot more patience.
 That’s because you can’t see any of the root development as it’s happening—the suspense!
 Is it working?
 WHEN WILL WE KNOW?
 Well, you’ll know when new growth sprouts.
 Yep, it will be like Christmas morning one day.

-A few weeks after this photo was taken, I got this plant down to about 1 inch above the soil line.
-I continued to water and wait, giving this guy plenty of bright, indirect light.
-I brought it outdoors many days.
-After a week or so, a new sprout emerged, and I was SO excited!
+A few weeks after the first photo below was taken, I cut this plant down to about 1 inch above the soil line as an experiment.
+I told you I was impatient…I continued to water and wait, giving this guy plenty of bright, indirect light.

 - Pick up some sphagnum moss.
 You probably already have plastic wrap and something to tie it off with in your home.

 - Find the spot you’d take a cutting from if you were using the previous two propagation methods (water and soil), but don’t cut it!
 Just make a slice where you’d cut it.
 Below a node.